Singapore → Everywhere

 Nobody shows you what the trip actually feels like.

 You've done Tokyo.
 The Amalfi Coast.
 Marrakech.
-Now you want to bring your dog.
+Now you want to bring your dog — quarantine-free, in-cabin, without the logistics becoming the holiday.
 So you search the internet.
 You find lists.
 You hit walls of contradictory, compliance-first bureaucracy.
 And you almost give up.

 Getting Zac from Singapore to France required six months of research, four (and counting) vet visits, one titer test, a trainer who taught me YouTube, a government endorsement I found out about nine days before departure, and a carrier that technically meets airline requirements if Zac doesn't stand up.